Adr4563/Genetic_Algorithm_And_TSP/README.md

 6. **Crossover 🔄:** Performs crossover between two parents to generate new individuals.
 7. **Mutate 🧬:** Applies mutations to the new individuals.
 8. **Update Population 🔄:** Updates the population with the new individuals.
-9. **Iterations 🔁:** Repeats the process for a specified number of iterations or until a satisfactory solution is found.
+9. **Generations 🔁:** Refers to new segments of the process that are repeated with the goal of achieving convergence.
+Each generation involves evaluating, selecting, and evolving the population to improve the solution over successive iterations until a satisfactory result is found or a convergence criterion is met.

 # Deploy in Scratch 🛠️